WOVNio/WOVN.php/README.md

 ```

 ## 4. Bug Report

-If you encounter problems installing WOVN.php, setting WOVN.php, or you just
-found a bug on your website that is related to WOVN.php, please contact us at
-[support@wovn.io](support@wovn.io).
-To help us finding a solution to your
+To help us finding a solution to your issue we will require some information.
-issue we will require some information.
-First we need to know on which web pages
+First we need to know on which web pages you encounter the issue, as well as
-you encounter the issue, as well as steps to reproduce.
-If possible, we would
+steps to reproduce.
+If possible, we would also need test accounts if your
-also need test accounts if your issues occur on web pages behind authorization
+issues occur on web pages behind authorization
 (we recommend you to use a staging server for that matter).

 If your problems are happening on your server side (widget `<script>` tag not